 The first gold coin struck in the US was the 1787 Brasher Doubloon.
-It represents one of the most important pieces in American economy's history with gold and silver coins.
+It represents one of the most significant pieces in the history of the economy in the United States involving gold and silver coins.

 The Coinage Act, which was passed into law by Congress in 1794 was the first legislation that authorized the US Mint to issue gold coins intended for circulation.